-- i) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - ii) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - iii) Title deeds of Immovable Property not held in name of the Company Not applicable as there are no immovable properties. - iv) Details of Benami Property and its proceedings- Not applicable as there are no proceedings which have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - v) Wilful Defaulter The Company has no loans from Banks or Financial Institution and hence the Company has not been classified as a wilful defaulter. - vi) Relationship with Struck off Companies As per section 248 of the Companies Act, 2013, there are no transactions as well as no balances outstanding with struck off companies. - vii) Compliance with number of layers of companies Not Applicable as the Company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017. - viii) Compliance with approved Scheme(s) of Arrangements Not Applicable as the Company has no Scheme of Arrangements that has been approved by the Competent Authority in terms of sections 230 to 237 of the Companies Act, 2013. - ix) Details of Crypto Currency or Virtual Currency Not Applicable as the Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - x) There were no whistle blower complaints received by the Company during the year. - xi) The Company does not have any such transaction which is not recorded in the books of accounts that have been surrendered or disclosed as income during the year in the tax assessments under the Income-tax Act, 1961. - xii) The Company does not have any capital work-in-progress and intangible assets under development, whose completion is overdue or has exceeded its cost compared to its original plan. - xiii) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) Provided any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - xiv) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) Provided any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+- i) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - ii) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - iii) Title deeds of Immovable Property not held in name of the Company Not applicable as there are no immovable properties. - iv) Details of Benami Property and its proceedings- Not applicable as there are no proceedings which have been initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - v) Wilful Defaulter The Company has no loans from Banks or Financial Institution and hence the Company has not been classified as a wilful defaulter. - vi) Relationship with Struck off Companies As per section 248 of the Companies Act, 2013, there are no transactions as well as no balances outstanding with struck off companies. - vii) Compliance with number of layers of companies Not Applicable as the Company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017. - viii) Compliance with approved Scheme(s) of Arrangements Not Applicable as the Company has no Scheme of Arrangements that has been approved by the Competent Authority in terms of sections 230 to 237 of the Companies Act, 2013. - ix) Details of Crypto Currency or Virtual Currency Not Applicable as the Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - x) There were no whistle blower complaints received by the Company during the year. - xi) The Company does not have any such transaction which is not recorded in the books of accounts that have been surrendered or disclosed as income during the year in the tax assessments under the Income-tax Act, 1961. - xii) The Company does not have any capital work-in-progress and intangible assets under development, whose completion is overdue or has exceeded its cost compared to its original plan.

-NOTE 38: The figures of the corresponding year has been regrouped / reclassified wherever necessary, to make them comparable.
+NOTE 42: The figures of the corresponding year has been regrouped / reclassified wherever necessary, to make them comparable.

-For and on behalf of the Board of Directors
+For and on behalf of the Board of Directors of Kotak Mahindra Trusteeship Services Limited